prijs/pri/readme.md

   }
   ```

-  Then, all pages are automatically injected into all store, and automatically create type helper file in `./src/helper.ts`.
+  Then, **all pages are automatically injected into all store**, and automatically create type helper file in `./src/helper.ts`.

   All you should do is call or use this store on pages: